1 Broadway Street, Alamo, Nevada 89001

 Poor Man's Bronze in Jackson has a replica of a Sinclair Dinosaur that hangs out there, possibly also with a giant chicken.
 In addition, we've also identified Sinclair Dinosaurs in Auburn, Campo, Farmersville, Indio, Livingstone, Placerville, Williams and Yuba City!
 You can see Cole Lundsten showing off the Williams Sinclair Dinosaur!
 It is perfectly placed to get the city's name bearing arch in the background.

+Another Sinclair Dinosaur resides nearby to Las Vegas in Boulder City.
+This dinosaur stands in front of the station's car wash.
 Although most of the Nevada dinosaurs appear to currently be clustered in Clark County, the small town of Verdi, west of Reno, along Interstate 80, near the California border also has one.
 As does the towns of Alamo and Caliente northeast of Vegas.
 Alamo's dinosaur is often decorated for the holidays.

 So as more dinosaurs migrate into the states of California and Nevada, we'll be on the look out for them!
 Please let us know if there are more than the ones we've listed below and, of course, we can use pictures of several of them!

 - 2232 Alpine Boulevard, Alpine, California 91901

 - 4000 Grass Valley Highway, Auburn, California 95602